abinit/abinit/doc/tutorial/atdep1.md

 {% dialog tests/tutoatdep/Refs/tatdep1_1qpt.dat %}

 As you can see, in the present calculation the path is as follows : $\Gamma$ - X - W - X' - K - $\Gamma$ - L. Concerning the results, you can compare the phonon spectrum obtained in this tutorial with the first figure of [this paper](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.91.135501).
-As you can see, the overall agreement is very good but not perfect due the too small number of configurations (20 time steps) and the difference between the experimental (80 K) and theoretical (900 K) temperatures.
-If you perform AIMD simulations at various temperatures and store more than 20 uncorrelated configurations, you will obtain the following picture :
+As you can see, the overall agreement is very good but not perfect due the too small number of atomic configurations (20 time steps) and the difference between the experimental (80 K) and theoretical (900 K) temperatures.
+If you perform AIMD simulations at various temperatures and store more than 20 atomic configurations, you will obtain the following picture :

 ![Al experimental spectrum](atdep1_assets/tatdep1_1exp.jpg)